The macula lutea is a tiny, but vital spot in the retina responsible for our central vision.

 2) Age Related Macular Degeneration (AMD) occurs when the layers supporting this tissue become clogged and inefficient and the photoreceptors in the center of the retina degenerate and die.

-Because this tiny spot is responsible for central, detailed and color vision, you can understand why these functions are lost when a person develops age related macular degeneration.
+Because the macula lutea is responsible for central, detailed and color vision, you can understand why these functions are lost when a person develops age related macular degeneration.

 Go from Macula Lutea to Definition of Macular Degeneration